KevReCo/re_lib/README.md

 ## re_lib

-### Readable library
+### re_lib - Readable library

 Readable, small and portable C and C++ library.

+All libraries should be easy to read, to understand, and to customize.

-I try to make single file only
+I'm trying to make single-file libraries only for convenience.

 ### Description